-The Department of Mathematics, Statistics and Computer Science offers an accelerated degree program where eligible students may obtain both a bachelor of science degree with a major in computer science and the professional master of science degree in computing in five years.
+The Department of Mathematics, Statistics and Computer Science offers an accelerated degree program where eligible students may obtain both a bachelor's degree and the professional master of science degree in computing in five years.
 Students are eligible to apply to this program as early as the final term of their sophomore year.
 Students wishing to participate in the five-year program must apply and be admitted to the program before their senior year.

-Minimal criteria for application to the ADP include a GPA of at least 3.000 in the following: two terms of courses in programming; two terms of courses on data structures and algorithms; and three courses in calculus and discrete mathematics.
+Minimal criteria for application to the ADP include a GPA of at least 3.000 and the following course work: two terms of courses in programming; one course on data structures and algorithms.

-Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing (Plan B) and complete additional required graduate courses.
+Upon completion of the undergraduate degree, the ADP student must satisfy all of the requirements for the master of science degree in computing and complete additional required graduate courses.
 The summer term may be taken immediately after the senior year or the following summer.

 Within the undergraduate degree program, the student enrolls in the required programming and data structures courses and 12 graduate credits related to a computing career.
 After completing the undergraduate program, there are three terms of graduate study.
-In these three terms, the students receive an additional 24 graduate credits, resulting in a total of 36 graduate credits.
+In these three terms, the student receives an additional 24 graduate credits, resulting in a total of 36 graduate credits.